-Rising input costs, coupled with increasing global competition, often adversely impact profits.
-Intense global competition leaves little or no room to raise prices of goods and services at par with the rise in input costs.
+The combination of rising input costs and increasing global competition can act like a one-two punch to corporate profits.
+Intense global competition leaves little or no room to raise prices of goods and services at par with higher input costs.
 The only way forward to achieve a better top and bottom line is to reduce or control costs.
-A prerequisite for implementing high-impact Cost Reduction Program is to develop a consistent and end-to-end visibility of all input costs.
+Before embarking on a high-impact cost reduction program, enterprises have to find a way to drive consistent and end-to-end visibility into all input costs.

-Input cost visibility can be obtained using a technique called Cost Breakdown Analysis.
-It is the process to build up and understand the elements that compose the cost of a product or service procured.
-For an organization’s senior management, Cost Breakdown Analysis is an effective technique that helps evaluate competitiveness of current prices and the economic impact of executive decisions.
+Input cost visibility can be obtained using a technique called cost breakdown analysis.
+This is a process for building and understanding the elements that constitute the cost of a product or service procured.
+For an organization’s senior management, cost breakdown analysis is an effective technique that helps evaluate competitiveness of current prices and the economic impact of executive decisions.

-Definition: Cost breakdown analysis is the process to build and understand the elements that compose the cost of a product or service.
-This technique is also referred to as Clean Sheet Costing, Open Book Costing, “Should-be” Cost Analysis, Teardown Analysis, Price Breakdown Analysis or Supplier Cost Analysis.
+Definition: Cost breakdown analysis is the process of building and understanding the elements that constitute the cost of a product or service.
+This technique is also referred to as clean sheet costing, open book costing, should cost analysis, teardown analysis, price breakdown analysis or supplier cost analysis.

-Though many supplier relations are moving toward strategic supply alliances, traditional arm’s length relationships still exist.
+Though many supplier relationships are moving toward strategic supply alliances, traditional arm’s-length relationships still exist.
 In such a situation, the purchaser must discover the main drivers of the supplier’s costs to demand competitive pricing.
 Even within a strategic supply alliance, in which both companies jointly study costs and cost drivers to reduce material costs, it is necessary for the purchaser to be aware of supplier’s costs.

 The product or service data to be analyzed under the CBA framework is identified by obtaining information through the following data sources:

-Once the service or product procured to be analyzed is identified, it is important to expand all components that comprise the following six key cost elements.
+Once the service or product to be analyzed is identified, it is important to expand all components comprising the following six key cost elements.

-If you cannot obtain these documents you may have to reverse engineer the product.
-This means that you disassemble the product to determine all the cost of materials in it.
+If you cannot obtain these documents, you may have to reverse-engineer the product.
+This means that you disassemble the product to determine the cost of its materials.
 In case of liquid products, you can use gas chromatography to separate all chemicals used in the final mix.

-The price of the materials can be obtained through the use of sources such as:
+The price of the materials can be obtained using sources such as:

 To obtain accurate estimates of the total annual labor, costs can be multiplied with adjustment factors such as vacation and supervision.
 All information required to accurately compute the cost of labor can be obtained from the following sources: